rabbitmq/rmq-0mq/README.md

 encoding in the AMQP broker model, which means AMQP clients can interoperate.

+Among other things, this means you can use RabbitMQ as a device in a ZeroMQ network, gaining rabbity goodness such as persistence and monitoring; and, you can use RabbitMQ as a gateway from ZeroMQ to other protocols.

 # Building

 This plugin uses erlzmq, which requires ZeroMQ to be built and